SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Process Memory Dump Using Rdrleakdiag"

+    Detects the use of rdrleakdiag.exe in command line to dump the memory of a process.
+This technique is used by attackers for privilege escalation and pivot.

+    - **Effort:** elementary

 ??? abstract "Protected Storage Service Access"

     Detects access to a protected_storage service over the network.
 It could identify potential abuse of DPAPI to extract domain backup keys from Domain Controllers.